tjmnmk/EasyDupVPN/readme.md

 4. A random nonce is prepended for deduplication (for split packets, base nonce + part index ensures unique nonces)
 5. Protocol header and part metadata (if splitting) are added
 6. The packet is sent `NUMBER_OF_DUPLICATES` times over UDP
+7. If `SEND_EXTRA_DELAYED_PACKET_AFTER` is enabled, one additional duplicate is scheduled for delayed sending
-7. On the receiving end, duplicate packets are detected and discarded using the nonce
+8. On the receiving end, duplicate packets are detected and discarded using the nonce
-8. Split packets are reassembled after decryption (with 15-second timeout for incomplete packets)
+9. Split packets are reassembled after decryption (with 15-second timeout for incomplete packets)
-9. The decrypted packet is decompressed (if compression enabled) and written to the TUN interface
+10. The decrypted packet is decompressed (if compression enabled) and written to the TUN interface

 ## Running as a Service